jonZlotnik/jonZlotnik.github.io/content/resume.md

 - Designed and developed PKI enrollment software for over 2000 employees to register company-issued YubiKeys as a means for passwordless authentication employing FIPS PIV standards.
 - Architected a REST API and web app as the front end to a proof of concept secret management framework for developers and non-technical users to consume cryptographic material and services.
 - Proposed and tested containerized deployment models in Azure for Hashicorp’s Vault server.
-Hard requirements included high-availability, and integrity.
+Hard requirements included high availability and integrity.
 - Extracted actionable intelligence with Splunk as a SIEM from data sources throughout the company.
 Analysed logs from endpoints, virtual machines, domain controllers, and other vital company infrastructure.
 - Worked with .NET, Python, C++, Qt, Angular, and Azure Cloud to build and deploy awesome cryptography projects.